anandakelvin/simple_store_front/README.md

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts

-In the endpoint directory, you can run:
+First, in the endpoint directory, you can run:

 ### `npm run start`